Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Experiment

-\textbf{Precision-Recall Analysis.} To analyze whether BEAM can suppress false positive prediction, we plot the precision-recall curves and AP for each class.
-As shown in Figure~\ref{fig:pr curve}, BEAM improves the precision at almost all given recall under all distance thresholds.
-As shown in Figure~\ref{fig:ap}, BEAM outperforms StreamPETR on all classes in AP.
-These all demonstrate that BEAM is capable of suppressing false positive predictions.
+\textbf{Precision-Recall Analysis.} We assess the ability of Ray Denoising to reduce false positive predictions by plotting precision-recall curves and Average Precision (AP) for each object class.
+Figure~\ref{fig:pr curve} reveals that Ray Denoising enhances precision across a range of recall levels and under various distance thresholds.
+Similarly, Figure~\ref{fig:ap} shows that Ray Denoising surpasses StreamPETR in AP across all classes.
+These results collectively affirm that Ray Denoising effectively mitigates the occurrence of false positive predictions.

-\textbf{Visualization of Detection Results.} Since we construct multiple spatial hard negative samples along the same ray, it may lead to the suppression of true positive predictions when these objects are distributed along the same ray.
-To verify whether this is the case, we visualize the detection results of such a scenario in Figure~\ref{fig:detection results}.
-From the visualization, we can find that BEAM suppresses duplicate false positives while maintaining the ability to detect highly occluded objects on the same ray.
+\textbf{Visualization of Detection Results.} Our approach creates multiple spatial hard negative samples along the same ray, potentially interfering with detecting true positives if they are also located along that ray.
+To test this, we present a visualization of the detection outcomes in Figure~\ref{fig:detection_results}.
+The results show that Ray Denoising effectively eliminates duplicate false positives without compromising the detection of true positives, even when they are heavily occluded along the same ray.

-\textbf{Generalization Ability of BEAM.} To verify the generalization ability of the proposed BEAM, we conduct experiments on other models with different input data.
-We adopt the SOTA method CMT~\cite{yan2023cross} as the baseline and conduct experiments with single-frame images and multi-modal data as input.
-For the single-frame setting, we adopt ResNet50 pre-trained on ImageNet~\cite{caesar2020nuscenes} as the backbone, and the input images are with 256 $\times$ 704 resolution.
-For the multi-modal setting, the resolution of the input image is 320 $\times$ 800, and the voxel size is 0.1m $\times$ 0.1m.
-The batch size in the official implementation is 32.
-Due to the limitation of memory, we set the batch size as 16.
-All models are trained for 20 epochs with CBGS~\cite{zhu2019class}.
-As shown in Table~\ref{tab:multi model}, BEAM outperforms the baseline with $1.5\%$ mAP and $1.4\%$ NDS on the single-frame setting.
-Furthermore, we still obtain $1.0\%$ mAP and $0.9\%$ NDS improvement on the high-performance multi-modal baseline.
-Both experiments verify the generalization ability of the proposed BEAM.
+\textbf{Generalization Ability of Ray Denoising.} To assess the versatility of Ray Denoising, we apply it to different models with varied input data.
+We use the state-of-the-art CMT~\cite{yan2023cross} as a reference and test Ray Denoising with single-frame images and multi-modal data.
+In the single-frame scenario, we employ a ResNet50 backbone pre-trained on ImageNet~\cite{caesar2020nuscenes}, with input images sized at 256 $\times$ 704 pixels.
+For the multi-modal setup, the input image resolution is 320 $\times$ 800 pixels, and the voxel dimensions are 0.1m $\times$ 0.1m.
+The batch size is set to 16 due to memory constraints, and all models are trained for 20 epochs using CBGS~\cite{zhu2019class}.
+Table~\ref{tab:multi model} shows that Ray Denoising improves upon the baseline with a $1.5\%$ increase in mAP and a $1.4\%$ increase in NDS for the single-frame setup.
+Moreover, it achieves a $1.0\%$ mAP and a $0.9\%$ NDS enhancement on the already high-performing multi-modal baseline.
+These experiments confirm the broad applicability of Ray Denoising.